UofT-DSI/sql/README.md

 ## Acknowledgements

 First slides were originally developed by [Faria Khandaker](https://fariak.ca) and [Paul Hodgetts](https://hodgettsp.com) under the supervision of [Rohan Alexander](https://rohanalexander.com).
 Great suggestions were made by [A Mahfouz](https://github.com/amfz) and [Lorena Almaraz](https://github.com/lalmaraz).
 Slides have been created and modified by [Thomas](https://github.com/mrpotatocode) in 2022, 2023, and 2024.
+Repos updated by [Raymond Chung](https://github.com/rchung95) and [Daniel Razavi](https://github.com/danielrazavi) in 2024.